-Application : Applied - Annual shareholders' approval for independent directors serving beyond 9 years Explanation on : application of the practice For the period up to the Annual General Meeting ("AGM") on 24 May 2017, none of the Independent Directors have served a cumulative term of nine (9) years.
-Two (2) of the Independent Directors, Mr Bernard Chong Lip Tau and Mr John Ko Wai Seng, would have both served the Company for a cumulative period of more than nine (9) years each by the forthcoming AGM.
-The Nominating Committee and the Board have assessed that they have both remained independent and have fulfilled the guidelines of the Main Market Listing Requirements in respect of independence.
+Application : Applied - Annual shareholders' approval for independent directors serving beyond 9 years Explanation on : application of the practice At the Annual General Meeting ("AGM") on 23 May 2018, two (2) Independent Directors, namely Mr Bernard Chong Lip Tau and Mr John Ko Wai Seng, having both served a cumulative term of more than nine (9) years were retained as Independent Directors by the shareholders until the conclusion of the next AGM of the Company.
+The Nominating Committee and the Board have assessed that Mr Bernard Chong and Mr John Ko have remained independent and have fulfilled the guidelines of the Main Market Listing Requirements in respect of independence.
 Being free of management, they have and are able to exercise independent judgment to act in the best interests of the Company.
-Having served the Board for more than nine (9) years, they understand the Group's operations which will enable them to bring valuable recommendations to Board deliberations.
+Having served the Board for a substantial period, they understand the Group's operations which will enable them to bring valuable recommendations to Board deliberations.
 Most importantly, they have exercised care as Independent Directors and have carried out their professional and fiduciary duties in the best interest of the Company.
 Hence, the Board will seek shareholders' approval for the Company to retain Mr Bernard Chong and Mr John Ko as Independent Directors at the forthcoming AGM.
-Explanation for : departure Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
-Measure : Timeframe :
+Explanation for : departure Large companies are re- encouraged to complete th quired to complete the columns below.
+Non-large companies are e columns below.
+Measure :